decentraland/adr/docs/ADR-71-upgradable-collections.md

 Let's say a vulnerability is found in the CollectionImplementation contract, or a new magical feature for collections is voted by the community to be added.

 With this current implementation, sadly, there is absolutely nothing we can do.
-The proxies delegate calls to the implementation contract directly, and that does not allow any kind of modification or upgrade to the collection behavior because they are not upgradable proxies.
+The proxies delegate calls to the implementation contract directly, disallowing any kind of modification or upgrade to the collection behavior because they are not upgradable proxies.

 ## Solution